Xecades/Notes/docs/cs/lisp/scheme.md

 "Hello"
 ```

-Note that the only primitive in Scheme that is false is `#f`.
+That the only primitive in Scheme that is false is `#f`.
 All other values are true.
+That is, even `0` and `""` are true.

 ---